hakanonal/mastermind/docs/journal.md

 - Now that is weird: the disabled class has the opocity of %1 in the browser.
 However, I had coded it as %30 how on earth it has built to %1.
     - I will try on a fresh browser.
 Nope!
     - I will rebuild and re-deploy.
 I did re-deploy but git found no difference.
+    - I could not figure out the problem and temprarolly manually modifed the index.html inside the dist folder.
+I know I should not do that but I do not want spent more time on this.

 - And [this](https://github.com/hakanonal/mastermind/projects/1#card-50796206) card seems to be completed.
 Very big achivement for me.
 Many Thanks!